 I’m not going to attempt to cover all the relevant points or even come up with as helpful of a summary case as DeYoung has.
 I simply wanted to offer up some quick, semi-connected, but inevitably unsystematic correctives of popular perceptions about the doctrine as well as offer some reason to find this doctrine beautiful along the way.
 In doing so, I will be depending heavily on the account offered in Vanhoozer’s Remythologizing Theology, pp. 387-468.
 Needless to say, this will be hopelessly incomplete.
 Any insight that is helpful or intelligent is probably his.
 Anything silly or reductionistic is probably mine.

-3. One point that clouds this discussion and makes it hard to conceive of God having emotions that are not passions is that often-times we don’t have a clear understanding of what an emotion is.
+What’s An Emotion Anyway? - One point that clouds this discussion and makes it hard to conceive of God having emotions that are not passions, is that often-times we don’t have a clear understanding of what an emotion is.
 Kevin Vanhoozer draws attention to the fact that there are various theories on offer as to what an emotion is, but the split is between two basic types: non-cognitivist and cognitivist understandings.
 Non-cognitivist theories of emotion stress the pre-rational nature of an emotion such as the physical rush associated with fear or anger, which we then attach to cognitive content.
 Vanhoozer points out a few problems with that.
 First, God is spiritual, not physical.
-He cannot have an adrenaline rush.
+He cannot have an adrenaline rush with a flush of the face, a flaring of the nostrils, or moistening of the tear-ducts.
 For us to ascribe emotions to him on this view is to ascribe a body.
 The second problem with this is that with fear or anger, I feel the rush precisely because of what I believe about a certain situation or action.
-Third, a lot of emotions “feel” the same, like anger and fear, but the only thing distinguishing them is the cognitive content.
+Third, a lot of emotions “feel” the same physically, like anger and fear, but the only thing distinguishing them is the cognitive content.
 Fourth, it’s hard to ascribe praise or blame to the way people feel if it’s just a physical reaction.
 But we seem to think that some feelings are praiseworthy and others are blameworthy.
 For these reasons, (and a few others), its best to opt for a cognitivist understanding of emotion.

 On a cognitivist view, an emotion is a judgment or an attitude that one takes about something.
 It is a concern-based, value-laden judgment about a state of affairs.
 My fear and happiness are flavored understandings about situations or persons that I am concerned with.
 Given my humanity my loves, jealousy, or fear can be both passions that I suffer as well as affections.
 We are both patients and agents with respect to them.
 God has perfect emotions, affections not passions, because his value-laden judgments are true and accurate ones.
 God’s love, jealousy, wrath, compassion, and kindness are involved judgments, ways of “seeing” with the heart that inclines him towards action of some sort but do not overwhelm him.
 They do not incline him towards evil and they cannot sweep over him because they are fully-consonant with his perfect knowledge and will.